 Line is great for 'A to B' routes such as a walk in the uplands or a short ferry crossing.
 If you are doing a transect survey of an area, you can use paths to describe the course of your transects.
 If you are covering long distances quickly, for example by bike or motor vehicle, it is better to use points for the various places you stopped / observed birds, rather than one very long path.

 Polygons are ideal for irregularly-shaped birdwatching places such as nature reserves, water bodies and your local patch.
 Your polygon for each place should cover the area you usually visit / scan when you are there.
 For larger geographic areas like National Parks, create one or a number of smaller polygons within it that best represent the specific areas where you birded.
-For guidance on how to use the polygon tool click here.

 The polygon tool is a great way of drawing around the area you regularly go birdwatching, follow these instructions: